SongW-SW/TENT/README.md

 # TENT

-This is the code for KDD2022 submission Task-Adaptive Few-shot Node Classification.
+This is the code for KDD2022 paper Task-Adaptive Few-shot Node Classification.

 To run the code: